 Is this about accountability?
 Yes, but it ought to be far more than just jabbing each other to be more faithful.
 Hebrews 3:13 commands all of us, “But exhort one another every day, as long as it is called ‘today,’ that none of you may be hardened by the deceitfulness of sin.”
 The command was issued to a group of persecuted people that were being tempted to turn away from Jesus.
 The verse also shows, however, that our hearts are like modeling clay—they dry up and get hard if they don’t receive the daily water of encouragement, comfort, or exhortation.

-God made marriage.
-He wants every marriage to be a portrait of Christ and the Church.
-God made your marriage.
-God gave you your spouse.
-He or she was hand crafted before time by God for you to be married to right now.
+God has given you your spouse.
+He or she was handcrafted before time by God for you to be married to right now.
 God wants you to grow together to glorify him as a couple better than you could do on your own.